DubzVX/DubzVX.github.io/articles/BlankGrabber-Stealer.md

 **Finding #2 — Null bytes in filename (anti-analysis)**

 The main entry point contains deliberate null bytes (`\x00`) in its embedded filename — an intentional anti-analysis technique designed to crash automated tools processing filenames as standard strings. pyinstxtractor handles this gracefully via UUID substitution, but less robust tools would fail silently here.

-**Finding #3 — Python 3.13**

-Use of Python 3.13 is consistent with an actively maintained fork updated in 2024/2025.
-Older Blank Grabber analyses document Python 3.8–3.10 builds.
-This version delta matters for tooling: standard decompilers targeting older bytecode formats will silently produce incomplete output.

 ---